NCLR accepts submissions through Submittable.

 In 2022, North Carolina Humanities awarded NCLR a Community Research Grant to launch our pedagogical initiative.

-Following a first round of submissions, forthcoming in NCLR Online Fall 2023, with additional materials in a repository on our website, we continue to call for pedagogical content.
+Following a first round of submissions in NCLR Online Fall 2023, with additional materials in a repository on our website, we continue to call for pedagogical content.

 Find submission guidelines here.